Simulman (video game)

-Simulman, created by Francesco Carlà, is a series of action-adventure video games published in 1993-1994 by the Italian software house Simulmondo as a monthly series on newsstands, for Amiga and DOS.
+Simulman, created by Francesco Carlà, is a series of action-adventure video games published in 1993-1994 by the Italian software house Simulmondo as a monthly series on newsstands, for Amiga and MS-DOS.
 It was released on March 20, 1993, alongside other similar Simulmondo series that were based on popular comics (Diabolik, Dylan Dog, Tex Willer), while Simulman was the first original setting.
-All the episodes, along with those of Diabolik, were also released in a collection on CD-ROM for PC.
+All the episodes, along with those of Diabolik, were also released in a collection on CD-ROM.

 Plot

 In 2021, many people spend most of their time within the various worlds of virtual reality.
 Virtual crimes are also on the rise, for which a special police force has been created, of which Simulman is the best agent.
 The most dangerous enemy of Simulman is SS-DOS, an anthropomorphic operating system (a parody of MS-DOS), which has great power over simulated networks; Simulman meets him in several episodes of the series, without facing him directly.
 SS-DOS specifically controls a scary place called Doors, a set of doors on negative virtual worlds that suddenly open and swallow virtual beings and people.
 The best ally of Simulman is Cactus, a big man who in the real world is forced into a technological wheelchair.

 In this universe the popular communication tools are the TWatch, a portable scanner that digitizes a human being; TV Tel, a mixture of telephone and computer; TV Fax, a portable office; Vrrrr, a videophone (all futuristic objects for the era of publication).
 Simulman drives a restored Ferrari, also with dematerializing tendencies.
 In the virtual worlds he also meets the Simuloids and the Virtuss, immaterial police corps not always with public order tasks.